DaveSailors/virtual-automations/packer/CreateSpackAmi/README.md

  - installs git
  - creates a spack Linux ID
  - clones llnl/spack as the user spack in the spack home folder
  - executes a spack command.
-It could install packages at that point
+ - it could setup config files, install packages at this point